SAP-samples/teched2023-IN264/exercises/ex3/README.md

-# Exercise 3 - Create the Integration Flow to subscribe abd trigger SAP Build Process Automation (SBPA) approval workflow
+# Exercise 3 - Create the subscription flow that triggers the SAP Build Process Automation (SBPA) equipment and training approval workflow
 In this exercise, you will setup an integration flow, which triggers the SAP Build Process Automation approval workflow based on new hire events received from SuccessFactors via Advanced Event Mesh.

+## Exercise steps

+Run through the exercise steps in the given order.

-## Create a new Integration Package
+### Create a new Integration Package

 1. First you need to open the SAP Integration Suite tenant via this [URL](https://in264-72e8h9xc.integrationsuite.cfapps.eu10-002.hana.ondemand.com/shell/home)
 <br/>Choose <b>"tdct3ched2.accounts.ondemand.com"</b> as Identity Provider.